-How to prepare for ultrasound of the renal arteries, vessels and duplex scanning of the kidneys with CDC?
-Duplex scanning of the renal arteries
+How to prepare for ultrasound of the renal arteries, vessels and duplex scanning of the kidneys with color circulation?
+Duplex scanning of the renal arteries Ultrasound of the vessels of the kidneys is normal

-In certain cases, it is required to undergo an ultrasound examination of the vessels of the kidneys to obtain a picture of the blood flow in the organ.
+In certain cases, it is necessary to undergo an ultrasound examination of the kidney vessels to obtain a picture of blood flow in the organ.

 The essence of the method

-The method of ultrasound examination of the kidney vessels is based on ultrasonic waves that are reflected from the erythrocytes present in human blood.
+The method of ultrasound scanning of renal vessels is based on ultrasonic waves that are reflected from red blood cells present in human blood.
 After their reflection, the waves are recorded by a special sensor of the main apparatus and converted into electrical impulses.
-Only after that, the doctor can study the overall picture of the state of the body.
+Only after this can the doctor examine the overall picture of the body’s condition.

-All converted pulses are displayed on the monitor of the device in graphic format and color photographs.
-They give a detailed idea of the state of the bloodstream.
-The main feature of this research method is the ability to monitor the activity of the organ and its surrounding vessels in real time.
+All converted pulses are displayed on the device monitor in graphic format and color photographs.
+They give a detailed idea of the state of the blood flow.
+Main feature This research method makes it possible to monitor the activity of the organ and its surrounding vessels in real time.

 What does a duplex scan of the renal arteries show?

-Doppler ultrasound of the renal arteries guarantees the ability to follow the blood flow during spasm, any narrowing or even thrombosis.
-Correctly conducted analysis contributes to the compilation of a picture of possible pathological processes during the onset of the disease.
-The study will be especially useful in cases where the disease is asymptomatic due to an early stage or after a series of therapeutic measures to confirm the emerging dynamics of the patient's recovery.
+Doppler ultrasound of the renal arteries guarantees the ability to monitor blood flow during spasm, any narrowing or even thrombosis.
+A correctly conducted analysis helps to compile a picture of possible pathological processes during the onset of the disease.
+The study will be especially useful in cases where the disease is asymptomatic due to early stage or after a series therapeutic measures to confirm the emerging dynamics of the patient’s recovery.
 Painless duplex scanning of the renal arteries also helps in assessing:

 • architectonics of the problem area (structure, type, location and volume of the affected area);